 Taurus charges with head down towards Orion, as depicted in the Atlas Coelestis of John Flamsteed (1729).
 Only the front part of the bull is shown in the sky.
 The bull’s eye is marked by the reddish star Aldebaran, while on his back is the Pleiades star cluster.
 One horn ends at the foot of Auriga.

 In the sky, only the front half of the bull is shown.
 This can be explained mythologically by assuming that the hind quarters are submerged.
-In reality, there is no space in the sky to show the complete bull, for the constellations Cetus and Aries lie where the bull’s hind quarters should be.
+In reality, there is no space in the sky to show the complete bull, for it is too big.
+The constellations Cetus and Aries lie where the bull’s hind quarters should be.
 Taurus shares with Pegasus this uncomfortable fate of having been sliced in half in the sky.
+Adding to the awkwardness, Taurus moves across the sky backwards, as though retreating from Orion.

-Taurus is depicted on star maps as sinking on one leg, perhaps to entice Europa onto its back.
+Aratus described the bull as ‘crouching’, and star maps have traditionally depicted Taurus with its front legs folded, perhaps lowering itself to entice Europa onto its back.
 Manilius described the bull as lame and drew a moral from it: ‘The sky teaches us to undergo loss with fortitude, since even constellations are fashioned with limbs deformed’, he wrote.

 The Hyades – the face of the bull